 The Road meets Life Is Beautiful meets Panic Room?

 Little-known director Lenny Abrahamson (Frank, What Richard Did) may have just quietly crafted the most beautifully disturbing and profoundly affecting movie of 2015.
-As I was writing my review for Steve Jobs yesterday, I was trying to remember the last time I was moved to the point of tears while watching a movie.
+As I wrote my review of Steve Jobs yesterday, I tried to remember the last time I was moved to tears while watching a movie.
 Ironically, while Steve Jobs brought out almost no emotion in me, two of director Danny Boyle’s previous films (Slumdog Millionaire and 127 Hours) had a profound and lasting impact on me and my life.
-Those two movies were near perfect, in my opinion.
-While Abrahamson’s Room is by no means perfect, it is rich, intelligent, gut-wrenching, and unfortunately, it is a little too real.
+Those two movies were nearly perfect.
+While Abrahamson’s Room is by no means perfect, it is rich, intelligent, gut-wrenching, and, unfortunately, a little too real.

-I will provide spoilers for this movie because it is too important a film not to discuss deeply.
-I will let you know when these spoilers do occur so you can keep reading for now if you haven’t seen this movie.
-What I will assume is that you’ve watched the trailer.
-If you have not, watch the trailer now or do what I did and see the movie.
-But I would do one of these two things before continuing with this review.
-I didn’t know how much of an impact Room would have on me going in.
-I knew a little bit about the film going in.
+I will provide spoilers for this movie because it is a vital film that deserves in-depth discussion.
+I will let you know when these spoilers are revealed, so you can continue reading for now if you haven’t seen the movie.
+I’m assuming you’ve watched the trailer.
+If you haven’t, you can watch the trailer now, or do what I did and see the movie.
+However, I would do one of the following two things before continuing with this review.
+I didn’t know how much of an impact Room would have on me when I went in.
+I learned a little bit about the film going in.
 I didn’t know how little I knew.
-This movie will be on many critic end-of-year top 10 lists and will get some severe Academy Award nominations.
+This movie will appear on many critics’ end-of-year top 10 lists and will likely receive some severe Academy Award nominations.
 I hope that more moviegoers will give this movie a chance.
 Is it slow?
 Yes, it is not The Avengers.
 Is it more important than The Avengers?
 Yes, it’s like 1000 times more important than that money hog.
 It might be the most important movie of 2015.
 It might be one of the most important movies of the last decade.
 When lesser movies would have stopped, Room stepped full-throttle on the pedal.
-This is a challenging film to digest, and it will feel uncomfortable at times for many moviegoers.
-While not currently my favorite movie of 2015 (it’s currently #2 for me), this is the best movie that has been made this year.
+Room is a challenging film to digest, and it will feel uncomfortable at times for many moviegoers.
+While not currently my favorite movie of 2015 (it’s currently #2 for me), this is the best-made movie of the year.